unboxed/unboxed.co/source/news/2017-04-07-may-meetup-faster-than-lightning-code-talks.md

 - A single line of Ruby code in IRB

 <br/>
 … and many more.
-More detailed examples can be seen in the blogs of past events:<br/>
+See some examples in blog posts of past events:<br/>

 - [Faster than Lightning: November's Developer Event](https://unboxed.co/blog/faster-than-lightning-november-s-developer-event/)
 - [Faster than Lightning: September's Developer Event](https://unboxed.co/blog/faster-than-lightning-september-s-developer-event/)